252 results found

-Sadowski EA, Stein EB, Thomassin-Naggara I, et al., 2022, O-RADS MRI After Initial Ultrasound for Adnexal Lesions: AJR Expert Panel Narrative Review., AJR Am J Roentgenol, Vol: 220, Pages: 6-15
+Sadowski EA, Stein EB, Thomassin-Naggara I, et al., 2023, O-RADS MRI After Initial Ultrasound for Adnexal Lesions: AJR Expert Panel Narrative Review., AJR Am J Roentgenol, Vol: 220, Pages: 6-15

 The Ovarian-Adnexal Reporting and Data System (O-RADS) ultrasound (US) and MRI risk stratification systems were developed by an international group of experts in adnexal imaging to aid radiologists in assessing adnexal lesions.
-The goal of imaging is to help appropriately triage patients with adnexal lesions.
-Ultrasound is the first-line imaging modality for the assessment, while MRI can be used as a problem-solving tool.
-Both ultrasound and MRI can accurately characterize benign lesions such as simple cysts, endometriomas, hemorrhagic cysts, and dermoids, avoiding unnecessary or inappropriate surgery.
+The goal of imaging is to appropriately triage patients with adnexal lesions.
+US is the first-line imaging modality for assessment, whereas MRI can be used as a problem-solving tool.
+Both US and MRI can accurately characterize benign lesions such as simple cysts, endometriomas, hemorrhagic cysts, and dermoid cysts, avoiding unnecessary or inappropriate surgery.
 In patients with a lesion that does not meet criteria for one of these benign diagnoses, MRI can further characterize the lesion with an improved specificity for cancer and the ability to provide a probable histologic subtype in the presence of certain MRI features.
-This allows for personalized treatment, including avoiding overly extensive surgery or allowing for fertility-sparing procedures for suspected benign, borderline, or low-grade tumors.
-When MRI findings indicate a risk of an invasive cancer, women can be expeditiously referred to a gynecologic oncologic surgeon.
+This allows personalized treatment, including avoiding overly extensive surgery or allowing fertility-sparing procedures for suspected benign, borderline, or low-grade tumors.
+When MRI findings indicate a risk of an invasive cancer, patients can be expeditiously referred to a gynecologic oncologic surgeon.
 This narrative review provides expert opinion on the utility of multiparametric MRI when using the O-RADS US and MRI management systems.

 Objectives:To assess the test-retest reproducibility and intra/inter observer agreement of Apparent Diffusion Coefficient (ADC) measurements of myeloma lesions using WB-DW-MRI at 3T MRI.Methods:Following ethical approval, eleven consenting patients with relapsed multiple myeloma were prospectively recruited and underwent baseline WB-DW-MRI.
 For a single bed position, axial DWI was repeated after a short interval to permit test- retest measurements.Mean ADC measurement was performed by two experienced observers.
 Intra and inter observer agreement and test-retest reproducibility were assessed, using coefficient of variation (CV) and interclass correlation coefficient (ICC) measures, for diffuse and focal lesions (small ≤10 mm and large >10 mm).Results:Forty seven sites of disease were outlined (23 focal, 24 diffuse) in different bed positions (pelvis = 22, thorax = 20, head and neck = 5).
 For all lesions, there was excellent intra observer agreement with ICC of 0.99 (0.98–0.99) and COV of 5%.
 For inter observer agreement, ICC was 0.89 (0.8–0.934) and COV was 17%.
 There was poor inter observer agreement for diffuse (ICC = 0.46) and small lesions (ICC = 0.54).For test-retest reproducibility, excellent ICC (0.916) and COV (14.5%) values for mean ADC measurements were observed.
 ICCs of test-retest were similar between focal lesions (0.83) and diffuse infiltration (0.80), while ICCs were higher in pelvic (0.95) compared to thoracic (0.81) region and in small (0.96) compared to large (0.8) lesions.Conclusions:ADC measurements of focal lesions in multiple myeloma are repeatable and reproducible, while there is more variation in ADC measurements of the diffuse disease in patients with multiple myeloma.Advances in knowledge:Mean ADC measurements are repeatable and reproducible in focal lesions in multiple myeloma, while the ADC measurements of diffuse disease in multiple myeloma are more subject to variation.
 The evidence supports the future pot